mpilquist/local-implicits/README.md

 which at runtime, evaluates to `"Hello, world!"`.

-The `withImplicit` and `withImplicits` methods each take two parameter lists -- the first parameter list contains 1 or more values to declare in a local implicit scope, and the second parameter list contains a block to evaluate in context of the local implicit scope.
+The `imply` method takes two parameter lists -- the first parameter list contains 1 or more values to declare in a local implicit scope, and the second parameter list contains a block to evaluate in context of the local implicit scope.

 ## Motivation